9 Amazing Summer Activities in Calgary’s Favourite South Community, Wolf Willow

 For those looking to grow their artistic talent, plein air painting (outdoor painting) is a great activity to do alone or as a group.
 It’s also socially distance friendly!
 Alberta has plenty of natural beauty to choose from.
 Not sure where to start?
 Plein Air Alberta recommends Fish Creek Park as beginner friendly.

 Take advantage of the nice weather by hitting the local golf courses.
 Next to the community, the challenging 18-hole Blue Devil course awaits those who want to test their skills.
 Those wishing to hone their technique can hit up the driving range or take on the family-friendly 9-hole Lil Devil course.
 Across Stoney lies McKenzie Meadows, an award-winning 18-hole course.
 After completing your round of golf, head on over to the Bar & Grill for some patio or indoor dining.

-The first of 7 playgrounds planned in Wolf Willow will be opening this summer.
-This park will have swings, a slide, and plenty of places to sit while your kids burn off energy close to home.
-True to its theme, Osprey Park will have a giant osprey nest for kids to play in.
-Keep an eye on our social channels for updates on when the park will be completed.
+The first of 7 playgrounds planned in Wolf Willow is Osprey Park.
+This park has swings, a slide, and plenty of places to sit while your kids burn off energy close to home.
+True to its theme, Osprey Park has a giant osprey nest for kids to play in.

 Whether you’re staying in the community or heading out into the surrounding area, there’s no shortage of outdoor activities to enjoy all summer long.

 When you make a purchase at Bone and Biscuit, you’ll notice three photos of happy dogs on the countertop.
 They’re...